Holiday PYSOP!

 But Stop Writing!

 That’s right.
 Don’t write anymore.
 I no longer encourage my clients or anyone who needs heart healing to write anymore.
 I don’t want you to journal either.
 Writing comes with all kinds of baggage.
 Remember when you first learned to write?
 You were in school.
 Letter shapes and word formulations may have been a difficult task for you.
-If that came easy, you were lucky until research paper came along.
-I understand that the confines of the writing process blocks the heart’s healing process.
+If that came easy, you were lucky until a research paper came along.
+I understand that the rules of the writing process can block the heart’s healing process.
 So please stop writing.
 Here is what I want you to do instead. . .

 PYSOP!